Resources | Current Student

 paychecks are issued from January through April, Summer paychecks are issued from May through

 It is in the best interests of PhD students and their advisors for students to seek independent funding.
 Granting agencies and the outside world consider such funding a critical sign of a strong department.
 To remain competitive, and to increase the number of NIH and NSF fellowship holders in the department, ECE will provide a $1500 annual bonus to students for every year they are funded by the external source.
 Students must reapply each year to receive the bonus.
 ECE PhD Bonus Policy for an external funding source.Graduate Students have external funding opportunities ENG Funding Opps to help support their graduate education and research at Boston University.
-To request audit status you can use this form.
 The external funding opportunities are organized based on their application deadline.
 Please read each entry carefully to determine eligibility and application requirements.

 BU Internal Fellowships and Awards